 How can I tell if I have a claim?

 Suffering the symptoms of food poisoning can sometimes be enough to start a claim as it can be difficult to achieve a diagnosis of your condition without a medical investigation and stool sample test while you are unwell.
-The aforementioned illnesses share symptoms that are usually indicative of food poisoning.
-If you suffer from any of the following it’s imperative that you seek medical help and receive a proper diagnosis and treatment:
+The aforementioned illnesses share several symptoms that are usually indicative of food poisoning.
+If you suffer from any of the following symptoms it’s imperative that you seek medical help and receive a proper diagnosis and treatment: